Eiriksmal/lawler-dot-io-template/content/pages/about.md

 The website is hosted by <a href="https://cloud.digitalocean.com/" rel="noopener" target=_blank>Digital Ocean</a><label for="sn-do" class="margin-toggle">&#8224;</label><input type="checkbox" id="sn-do" class="margin-toggle"><span class="marginnote">Why not AWS?
 That question deserves a standalone article.
 The short answer: Market competition benefits everyone.</span>, running nginx and CentOS 7 Linux. #redhatforlife

 Lastly, everything is [checked into git](https://github.com/Eiriksmal/lawler-dot-io) with my usual level of detail (and delightful sprinkling of wackiness).
 I'm obsessed with the Annotate feature in the JetBrains IDEs.
 Eschewing PyCharm, I used my existing copy of PHPStorm throughout development.

+### How to build this website
+<label for="mn-forme" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-forme" class="margin-toggle"><span class="marginnote">&hellip;so Eric doesn't forget.</span>
+This is pretty straightforward.
+You need pip<label for="sn-noyoudont" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-noyoudont" class="margin-toggle"><span class="sidenote">Okay, no, you don't *technically* need Pip, you can install all the Python .py files by hand, of course.
+And you'll have to when pip inevitably stops working in ~2028 because the world has moved on to the next great thing.</span>, the Python package manager:

+1. `pip install pelican`
+2. `pip install Markdown`
+3. `pip install yuicompressor`
+4. That's it!
+You can now run `make devserver` from the root directory and navigate to localhost:8000.
 </section>
 <section markdown="1">
 <em>(Are you a proud member of the 0.001% who use feed readers?
 Lawler.io has an Atom feed available [here](https://lawler.io/feeds/all.atom.xml), but your reader should automatically discover the feed on any essay page.)</em>